 Kelowna, the largest city in the Valley, is home to the Canadian Culinary Championships – an intense, 3-day culinary battle where Canada’s best chefs come together to compete for top honors.
 It’s also home to Top Chef Canada contestant Evelyn Takeoff and Chopped Canada winners Stephanie Schoales and Brock Bowes.

 With talent like this it’s no surprise that the region has more than its share of award-winning restaurants, many featuring farm-centric cuisine and craft cocktails.
-Local favorites include Raudz Regional Table, Micro Bar & Bites, Waterfront Wines, The Salted Brick, and Smack Dab.
+Okanagan food favorites include Raudz Regional Table, Micro Bar & Bites, Waterfront Wines, The Salted Brick, and Smack Dab.
 Further south, winery restaurants like Miradoro at Tinhorn Creek serve locally sourced dishes with spectacular vineyard views.

 3. A Bountiful Harvest